 Application and Deadlines

 Students must read the entire program guide before applying.
 The program guide can be found in the Forms section of this website.
-Applications are accepted on a rolling basis, but must be received by February 16, 2014.

 As part of the review process, the Faculty Leader may invite students to meet with her to discuss the submitted application.
 Once admitted to the Program students will receive notification via e-mail.
 At that time, students will be required to submit a non-refundable deposit of $250 to SIS, through a check or money order made payable to American University, to secure their place in the Program.